squareops/road-to-devops/Level-3/M3-ObservabilityOnKubernetes/README.md

 # Module 3: Observability on Kubernetes

-This module gives Introduction to Kubernetes components
+This module gives overview on monitoring on Kubernetes

 | Lecture |   Description  |
 |---------|----------------|